The Gift of the Crane

 I was intrigued by the flowing and dreamy quality of James Russell Lowell’s poem “The Sirens” and decided to set an excerpt from it to music.
 The wave-like obstinato of the piano sets the scene of tranquil water as the violin chimes in with sometimes alluring and vocal, and other times bird-like chirping lines above it.
 And the countertenor joins in on the conversation, admiring the beauty of nature and lulling the listener in with imagery vivid to all five senses.
 This splendid beauty eventually meets a grotesque twist that reveals how deadly a charming mystique can be.
 I am so grateful and excited to write this piece for Karlo and Melody, who never fails to bring me joy and inspiration.

-Written for and performed by Karlo Andrei Antalan 🎶 and Melody Choi 🎻 for their senior recitals in April 2025 at Taplin Auditorium in Princeton University.
+Written for and performed by Karlo Andrei Antalan 🎶 and Melody Choi 🎻 for their senior recitals on April 6th and 27th, 2025 at Taplin Auditorium in Princeton University.

 Excerpt from The Sirens by James Russell Lowell